 - small size (only 83 KB);

-- everything you need to create web applications is already built into the framework (packages for unit-testing, tools for compressing CSS, a Markdown-to-HTML converter, and integration with known databases);
+- everything you might need to create a web application is already built into the framework (packages for unit-testing, tools for compressing CSS, a Markdown-to-HTML converter, and integration with known databases);

-- autoloading option that allows you to include classes only when they are really needed;
+- the autoloading option that allows you to include classes only when they are needed;

 - ability to create templates;

 - no need to use dependency injectors;

 - high performance.

 The apparent disadvantage of Fat-Free is its unsuitability for developing large, high-performance projects (only because it doesn’t have a ready-made structure for projects, and you have to create one yourself).

 As we have mentioned before, it always makes sense to start the analysis and PHP framework comparison with several market leaders.
 Most likely, one from the list of PHP frameworks will be able to satisfy your requirements.

 However, despite all its versatility, not all projects can be implemented using such frameworks as Laravel or Symfony.
 Therefore, we have compiled a list of questions the answers to which will help you make the most informed decision when choosing a framework for your project.

 What functionality does the framework have, does it meet the needs of the project?

 This is the most challenging question to answer.
 So, consider making a list of the most critical technical criteria for your project.
 For example, whether it is a mobile or web application, the ability to withstand heavy loads, speed, budget, etc.